supiket/1_data_structures_algorithms/README.md

-# CMPE250_2018Fall_Project1
+# 1_data_structures_algorithms
-CMPE250 2018Fall Project1

-Due date: 24.10.2017 23:59

-Please check out Project1.pdf for description of the project.

-Due date is a strict due date!
+For a detailed explanation of the project, read Project1.pdf

 How to compile
 In a terminal, call commands:

->cmake CMakeLists.txt

->make

-OR

 >cmake CMakeLists.txt && make